frankdilo/FDGraphView/README.md

 # FDGraphView

-`FDGraphView` is an UIView subclass I created for my next app.
+`FDGraphView` is an UIView subclass I created for [Libretto](http://librettoapp.net).
 It was built using the CoreGraphics’ APIs.

 ## Usage

 ### FDGraphView

-Add `FDGraphView.{h,m}` to your project, import the header where you want to use this little bastard and here you go:
+Add `FDGraphView.{h,m}` to your project, import the header where you want to use this component and here you go:

     FDGraphView *graphView = [[FDGraphView alloc] initWithFrame:CGRectMake(10, 130, 300, 200)];